Glossary

 Failure

-One or more errors in the system occur, are propagated, and cause the system itself to enter an unsafe, incorrect, or unacceptable operational state
+One or more errors in a system of interest occur, are propagated, and cause the system itself to enter an unsafe, invalid, or unacceptable operational state

 Ideas